zp-yang/pyliegroup/README.md

-# pyliegroup
+# Python implementation of SO3 and SE3
-Matrix Lie Group implmenented in python
+Work in progress